Contratto Transitorio – Summary of Important Clauses

 For the contract to be legally valid, the temporary nature of the tenant’s stay must be declared and justified.

-- Employment in Italy: the tenant is working in Italy under an Italian employment contract or temporary work assignment.
+The tenant is working in Italy under an Italian employment contract or temporary work assignment.

-- Self-Declaration of Temporary Stay: the tenant is temporarily in Rome for relocation, remote work, or another short-term personal or professional project.
+The tenant is temporarily in Rome for relocation, remote work, or another short-term personal or professional project.

 - Employment contract or employer letter

-- University or course enrollment confirmation
+- University or course enrolment confirmation

 - Internship agreement